ChawinHong/Data-Warehouse-Project/README.md

 ## 🗂️Repository Structure
 ```
 1) dataset/                 # Raw datasets used for project (ERP and CRM data)
 2) docs/                    # Project documentation and architecture details
+3) scripts_data_analysis/   # SQL scripts for Exploratory Data Analysis (EDA) and Advanced Analysis
-3) scripts/        # SQL scripts for ETL and transformation
+4) scripts/                 # SQL scripts for ETL and transformation
-4) tests/          # Test scripts and quality files
+5) tests/                   # Test scripts and quality files
-5) LICENSE         # License information for the repository
+6) LICENSE                  # License information for the repository
-6) README.md       # Project overview and instructions
+7) README.md                # Project overview and instructions
 ```

 ## 🛡️License